HareshSelvaraj/Android-Internship/README.md

 ## 📣 Stay Tuned

-More advanced features and real-time data integration are coming up in Task 3 and beyond.
+Final deployment and project wrap-up are coming in **Task 5** — including testing, release build, and Play Store flow!

 > _Made with ❤️ during my internship at [ApexPlanet Software Pvt.
 Ltd.](https://www.apexplanet.in/)_